 Attractions and landmarks to see in Vienna

 There are quite a few attractions and landmarks in Vienna, both within city limits and in immediate surroundings.
 We are listing here only the top ten.
-For the rest, please visit our specialized website – All About Vienna.
+For the rest, please visit our specialized area – Vienna attractions.

 Schönbrunn Palace was the Habsburg rulers‘ primary summer residence in Hietzing, Vienna.
 It’s one of the country’s most significant architectural, cultural and historical landmarks, built in Rococo style.
 It is located on the outskirt of Vienna city and it is a major tourist attraction since the 1950s.

-The complex consists of the palace with many areas opened for the public, museums, a large garden with statues, a zoo, and Orangerie.
+The complex consists of the palace with many areas open to the public, museums, a large garden with statues, a zoo, and Orangerie.
 Usually, it takes an entire day to see all points of interest in the area.

 Read more about Schönbrunn Palace.

 The Hofburg is the former Habsburg dynasty rulers‘ main imperial palace and today serves as the Austrian President’s official residence and workplace.
 Located in the middle of Vienna, it was constructed in the 13th century and subsequently extended several times.

 The name translates as “Castle of the Court,” which, when originally built during the Middle Ages, indicates its roots.
 The palace, originally planned as the seat of the Dukes of Austria in the 13th century, expanded over the decades as they became ever more strong and powerful.